microsoft/HealthBotCodeSnippets/HealthAgentAPI/README.md

 # Microsoft Health Bot Management API

 **Note: In order you use this API with the Health Bot secvice, you will need to register with the Health Bot Team.
-Please refer to [Microsoft Health Bot](https://www.microsoft.com/en-us/research/project/health-bot/) for a private preview and details.**
+Please refer to [Microsoft Health Bot](https://www.microsoft.com/en-us/research/project/health-bot/) for a details.**

 ## Background

 The Microsoft Health Bot provides API to enable programmatic management actions.
 For example, programmatic import and export of scenarios from the scenario editor.

+## The Management API supports the following actions:

+ 1. Import/Export of scenarios

+ 2. Create bot backup

+ 3. Restore from backup

+ 4. Import/Export of resource files

+ 5. Import/Export of localization strings

 ## How to use the API